ajayarunachalam/EPSCOR_Bramble_GH9C/Installation_guide.md

 #### Setting up your Raspberry Pi: ####

-  * Log in to the Original Raspberry PI using a usb mouse and keyboard and an HDMI capable monitor.
+  * Log in to the Original Raspberry PI using a usb mouse and keyboard and an HDMI-capable monitor.
   * **WiFi:**
       * Set up the network following instructions using the Graphical User Interface (GUI): [GUI WiFi Setup][]
           * Look only under the **New Wifi Interface** heading.